kleinfelter/kleinfelter.github.io/_posts/2009-06-08-ssh-without-a-password.md

     * `chmod 600 .ssh/authorized_keys`
 * On the client, run `ssh yourId@yourServer`; and it should login without a password.

+**Windows Is Different**:

+* With Microsoft's "OpenSSH Server":
+    * If you are a non-admin user, your authorized_keys file is C:\Users\USERID\.ssh\authorized_keys.
+    * If you are logging in as an admin user, your authorized_keys file is C:\ProgramData\ssh\administrators_authorized_keys.
+        * The ACL on this file must only allow access to Administrators and System.
+            * (Right-click on the file in Explorer.
+Go into security.
+Disable inheritance.
+Change the permissions.)

 **Debugging**:

 If you still get a password prompt after you set this up: